 I have absolutely no doubt that Cairns is high on your list of destinations to visit around Australia.

-That said, there are a handful of things that you need to know before you get to this part of Queensland.
-And in this post, I’ve compiled all of my best advice and tips from my time visiting Cairns that will help you in your planning and when you first get there.
+That said, there are a handful of things that you need to know before you visit this part of Queensland.
+In this post, I’ve compiled all of my best advice and tips from my time visiting Cairns that will help you in planning your trip and when you first arrive.

-The city is warm year-round; however, during the summer or as it is better known in northern parts of Queensland, the wet season, the weather can be a bit extreme.
+The city is warm year-round; however, during the summer (December to February) or as it is better known in northern parts of Queensland, the wet season, the weather can be a bit extreme.

-The wet season in the tropics brings heavy rainfalls, which are quite common from December to March.
-It’s also when the region can experience tropical cyclones, typically between November and May.
+This time of year in the tropics often brings late afternoon/evening storms that feature heavy rainfalls.
+It’s not uncommon for the region to experience tropical cyclones, typically between November and May.